-Alex Dugdale (saxophone) is a graduate of Roosevelt High School and holds a Bachelors Degree in Jazz from the Eastman School of Music and a Masters Degree in Education from Seattle Pacific University.
-He first performed with SRJO in 2006 in the Duke Ellington Sacred Music Concert, and looks forward to this concert every year.
-Alex instructs in the music department of Bishop Blanchet High School, and teaches band at six different Catholic grade schools in the Seattle area.
-He also works as a private instructor with Edmonds-Woodway High School bands, and continues to perform in the greater Seattle area with his group FADE, giving regular performances at local clubs, Tula’s and Capitol Cider.
+Alex Dugdale (saxophone) is a graduate of Roosevelt High School and holds a B.A. in Jazz from the Eastman School of Music and a Master's Degree in Education from Seattle Pacific University.
+He first performed with SRJO in 2006 in the Duke Ellington Sacred Music Concert and looks forward to this concert every year.
+Alex is SRJO's Director of Education and leads SRJO's Clarence Acox Jazz Scholar's program.
+He also instructs in the music department of Bishop Blanchet High School and teaches band at six different Catholic grade schools in the Seattle area.
+He works as a private instructor with Edmonds-Woodway High School bands and continues to perform in the greater Seattle area with his group FADE.

 Travis Ranney (tenor saxophone) is a Seattle-based saxophonist with a stylistic emphasis on bop and swing jazz.
 He has been performing and touring since 1990 and has played with many jazz greats as well as with top local bands.
 His work includes performances with John Pizzarelli, Doc Severinsen, the Ramsay/Kleeb Orchestra with Pete Christlieb, and he toured in the Northwest region with the Duke Ellington Orchestra (under the direction of Paul Ellington).
 He has also been featured many times in the Port Townsend Jazz Festival Big Band.